ivyfung1/syllabus/NEM Tech.md

    },
 ```

 Fields and the descriptions:
-● modifications (MultisigConsignatoryModification object): ○ modificationType:
+● modifications (MultisigConsignatoryModification object):
+○ modificationType:
 There are 2 types of modification:
-i.
 1: Add a new cosignatory
-ii.
 2: Delete an exisiting cosignatory.
 ○ cosignatoryAccount:
 The public key of the cosignatory account in hexidecimal format.
 ● minCosignatories: